 Typical and traditional Polish herring dish is Herring in Sour Cream (Śledź w śmietanie) served with boiled potatoes.
 It was and is a fast dish, served often as well for the Christmas Eve lunch or dinner (obiad).
-However, herrings in Poland are eaten in many different ways – salted, smoked, marinated in vinegar, in vegetable oil, in thousands of salads, etc. Usually they are served with bread for a supper, during parties and festivals.
+However, herrings in Poland are eaten in many different ways – salted, smoked, marinated in vinegar, in vegetable oil, in thousands of salads, etc. Usually they are served with bread for supper, during parties and festivals.
 Well, each opportunity is good to have it.
-The last day of carnival in some regions of Poland is called “Śledzik” (small herring), during which various herring dishes accompany vodka (wódka) at that night party.
+The last day of carnival in some regions of Poland is called “Śledzik” (small herring), during which various herring dishes accompany vodka (wódka) at that party night.
 While studying, we had it always on the day at our lab.
 No vodka in that case, bread and black tea is perfect accompaniment as well.

 Herrings in Yogurt or Sour Cream

-Salted herrings (soaked in the cold water for few hours or overnight, depending of the salt content) or herrings’ fillets in oil (drained)
+Salted herrings (soaked in cold water for few hours or overnight, depending of the salt content) or herrings’ fillets in oil (drained)

 1 Yogurt ca. 150-200ml (feel free to use sour cream or mix it with yogurt for a better taste)